This content is viewable by Everyone

 What is an IT security risk assessment at UCSF?

 The goal of measuring system security is to protect the information.
 A risk assessment demonstrates how well the protections built into the system design positively support the confidentiality, integrity and availability of its data.
-Note: The information system must be fully designed before the risk assessment can be started.

 Risk assessment requirements

 To perform a risk assessment, the system owner or a technical delegate must: